Alf825/holbertonschool-shell/permissions/README.md

-script that changes owner and group owner script changes owner to vincent and group owner to staff script changes u g hello to vincent and staff
+script that changes owner and group owner script changes owner to vincent and group owner to staff script changes u g hello to vincent and staff script that changes owner of file if owned by user